// 00REALIST · Asset Underwriting Platform

 // 03Inside the Console

 REALIST is a browser-based console.
-Two surfaces: a listings grid that summarizes every active underwriting file, and a per-property console that opens with the model fully loaded.
+Two surfaces: a listings grid pre-loaded with every property in the state's coverage, already underwritten, and a per-property console that opens with the model fully loaded.
 The console is the workbench; the listings are the file cabinet.

 // SURFACE 01